 Who would have known that one day I’d be writing on Paris’ most beautiful doors!
-After all, when you end up living in Paris, you get so busy discovering the most famous monuments and museums (and stores!) of the city that it would seem quite a lost of time to look at little details such as doors.
+After all, when you end up living in Paris, you get so busy discovering the most famous monuments and museums (and stores!) of the city that it would seem quite a loss of time to look at little details such as doors.
 But doors are the reflection of what lies beyond, the Parisians’ homes.
 After all, they are part of the city’s history.
-After years walking through the 20 arrondissements of Paris, I have compiled a few of my best photos of Paris doors.
+After years of walking through the 20 arrondissements of Paris, I have compiled a few of my best photos of Paris doors.
 I’ve shared their exact location so you can also see them for yourselves!

 Paris’ most beautiful doors

 They are literally thousands of doors lining the streets of Paris.
 Some are very simple doors, others are extravagant works of art.
 The styles of these doors tell about the history of Paris.
 As you walk across the 20 arrondissements of Paris, you will discover Gothic, Renaissance, Haussmann and Art Nouveau door styles.
 It is up to you to take the time to look for little details of these Paris’ most beautiful doors: mascarons, statues, bas-reliefs, gold-leaves, handles…

 (By the way, I’ve written another article about Paris’ door knockers and handles that might interest you too.)

 For those of you who are learning French, here is a bit of useful vocabulary: